asad/VirtualScreening/README.md

 Title: Enrichment assessment of virtual screening approaches

-(Inspiration: This is Java code for 'enrichvs' package in R)
+(Inspiration: This is a Java code for 'enrichvs' package in R)

 Performs: